Proverbs Chapter 4

 “until the full light of day.”
 The Hebrew phrase is literally, “until the day is established,” but that might be unclear to the English reader because we are not familiar with the idiomatic speech used in the Hebrew Bible.
 The meaning is “until the full light of day,” when the sun is up and the light is bright.

 This is a very encouraging verse because it points to the reward in this life for being faithfully righteous.
 It takes time to develop an understanding of God and life, but that understanding brings a blessing and comfort to those that have it.
-Life may not get easier as we grow in the Lord, but our increased knowledge and understanding makes life make more sense, and makes it easier to bear hard times.
+Life may not get easier as we grow in the Lord, but our increased knowledge and understanding make life make more sense, and make it easier to bear hard times.
 This verse is not speaking of the full light of day being our next life—it is encouragement for this life—but the blessings of the next life might be considered an undertone in the verse.(top)

 “gloomy darkness.”
-The Hebrew word translated “gloomy darkness” is aphelah (#0653 אֲפֵלָה), and it refers to “darkness, gloominess, calamity” (Brown-Driver-Briggs Hebrew and English Lexicon).
-But aphelah can refer to moral darkness, a darkness in the mind and soul as well as “darkness” (evil) versus “light” (good).
+The Hebrew word translated “gloomy darkness” is aphelah (#0653 אֲפֵלָה), and it refers to “darkness, gloominess, calamity.”a But aphelah can refer to moral darkness, a darkness in the mind and soul as well as “darkness” (evil) versus “light” (good).
 Aphelah is used only ten times in the whole Old Testament, whereas other words for “dark” or “night” are used dozens of times.